koschaos/koschaos.github.io/pages/2023_recap.md

 You're seeing where this is going, right?!

 Yes, it was my Aunt Peggy who introduced my mum to my dad!
-My very being is down to the probabilities of my aunt and mum being born around the same time, working in the same place at the same time, my dad seeing my mum during one of his few visits to the city and asking for an introduction from his sister, going on a date, getting married, etc., etc.
+My very being is down to the probabilities of my aunt and mum being born around the same time, working in the same place at the same time, my dad seeing my mum during one of his few visits to the city and asking his sister to introduce him, going on dates, getting engaged, getting married, etc., etc.

 It's all down to minuscule probabilities, but my Aunt Peggy is at the centre of it.
-She had been very sick and in pain the last few years and I had spoken to her just before Christmas 2022 - she sounded very old and frail, which was very different to my previous chat with her, a few months prior.
-I wrote a letter after Christmas highlighting how and why she was so important to me, but I delayed sending it ... then she went into hospice in January and passed away not even two weeks later.
+She had been very sick and in pain the last few years and I had spoken to her just before Christmas 2022 - she sounded very old and frail, which was very different to my previous chat with her, only a few months earlier.
+I wrote a letter after Christmas highlighting how and why she was important to me, but I delayed sending it ... then she went into hospice in January and passed away not even two weeks later.

 There are so many lessons to glean from this - your life, your very existence, is nothing short of a (mathematical) miracle, so be grateful every day for the opportunities it presents; and don't wait to say "I love you" to those who are important and special in your life.

 What else happened?
-I finally burst my self-imposed COVID bubble (later than most) and had drinks and a bite to eat with some colleagues from work in January ... and did the same again a week later with a bunch of former colleagues!
+I finally burst my self-imposed COVID bubble (later than most) and had drinks and a bite to eat with some colleagues from work in January ... and did the same again a week later with a larger group of former colleagues!
 It was really, really nice to get out of the damn house!!

 ### Spring (Mar - Jun)

 In late April, about 60 members (split across three groups) from my extended work team converged on Toronto for three days.
-Although I had worked in the office for about six weeks in early 2020, it was just before lockdown.
+I had worked in the office for about six weeks in early 2020, just before lockdown.
 The majority of the team was hired after that, so I'd never met most of them.
 It was really great to finally meet them face-to-face!

 Then May 4 happened, and Shopify laid off 20% of its work force.
-Our own team was hit pretty hard - about 25%, including my manager, and several of the colleagues I had literally just met.
+Our own team was hit pretty hard - about 25%, including my manager, and several of the colleagues I had literally just met. 😢

-And then I was asked if I wanted to move to a different team, because business priorities demanded a reshuffle of resources.
-I was conflicted - I really liked the team I was with, and enjoyed the work ... but I'd also been in the same area for over three years and while I'd learned lots, there's a lot more to Shopify, lots more areas to learn, so I said yes, and started in a new team in June, right after our first family vacation since 2019.
+Shortly afterwards, I was asked if I wanted to move to a different team, because business priorities demanded a reshuffle of resources.
+I was conflicted - I really liked the team I was with, and enjoyed the work ... but I'd also been in the same area for over three years and while I'd learned lots, there's a lot more to Shopify, lots more areas to learn.
+So, I said yes, and started in a new team in June, right after our first family vacation since 2019.

 The vacation was nothing exotic - we went to Orlando (again!) and to Universal Studios (again!).
-The big difference between this visit and the last time is that the boys are that much older and therefore tall enough to go on *all* the rides.
+The big difference between this visit and the previous time is that the boys are that much older and therefore tall enough to go on *all* the rides.
 Which is exactly what my youngest did ... many, many times ... and dragged his sunburned old man with him!
 I lost count of the number of times we did the *Hollywood Rip Ride Rocket*, the *Incredible Hulk Coaster*, or *Jurassic World VelociCoaster* 😬

 We had a really enjoyable week, a fun vacation to remember.
-And this was despite Air Canada's best attempt to sour it on the return journey - multiple cancelled flights, an overnight stay in a dumpy hotel near Charlotte, North Carolina, and a journey from Orlando to Toronto that lasted about 19 hours, instead of the original 2½ hour direct flight.
-At the end, we were just happy to be home!
+And this was despite Air Canada's best attempt to sour it on the return journey - our direct flight home became three flights, the first of which got delayed and would have missed the second flight, and the last flight also got cancelled before we even got on the first flight. 🤦🏼‍♂️  It was a mess and resulted in a return trip that lasted about 19 hours, instead of the original 2½ hours.
+In the end, we were just happy to be home!

 ### Summer (Jun - Sep)